 Delivering on rising customer expectations requires a level of consistent, interactive development for new hires that many businesses simply aren’t providing.
 It comes down to the context and relevance of the development activities, but as Comcast found if you also engage effectively with new salespeople throughout their sales ramp-up, sales revenue will soar.
-This was what happened when Comcast rolled out On.Board, our mobile-first, functional onboarding platform in one of their sales divisions.
+Here’s what happened when Comcast rolled out On.Board, our mobile-first, functional onboarding platform, in one of their sales divisions.

 Comcast sales onboarding

-Onboarding activities had a poor record of completion and so in a bid to ensure new hires completed all required development activities, especially those that involved customer interaction, Comcast deployed On.Board.
+Onboarding activities had a poor record of completion.
+So in a bid to ensure new hires completed all required development activities, Comcast deployed On.Board.
 What happened next?

 Our functional onboarding platform:

-native and embedded online content, uploaded documents, PDFs, and multimedia, quizzes, and self-reflection forms were all pulled together in one place for a comprehensive and streamlined development journey.
+Native and embedded online content, uploaded documents, PDFs, multimedia, quizzes, and self-reflection forms were pulled together in one place.
+This ensured a comprehensive and streamlined development journey.

 Provided the required reports for operational and L&D leaders to track engagement of sales managers in supporting their new hires with feedback and support.

-Feedback is key and this is where engagement becomes tangible, as someone once said ‘support is a verb’.
+As someone once said ‘support is a verb’.
 Engagement is where tips, tricks, support and advice that you won’t find in an online module are communicated.
-This is where training changes from one size fits all to highly personalized and focused on realizing an individual’s full potential.
+It changes from one-size-fits-all to highly personalized and focused on realizing an individual’s full potential.
 The sales ramp-up results speak for themselves.

-Comcast tracked the engagement of their sales managers as 160 new salespeople were onboarded over 6 months.
+Comcast tracked the engagement of their sales managers as they onboarded 160 new salespeople over 6 months.
 In analyzing the engagement data they identified three categories of sales-managers: